Please do not get too hung up over the actual construction of the Raised Bed – It’s not rocket science – no matter what some ‘experts’ would say!

 The Best Infill Mix For A Raised Bed:

-The ‘big secret’ for getting great results with a Raised Bed gardenOpens in a new tab. (amazon book) or indeed any kind of container garden, is to use very little or zero % topsoil.
+The ‘big secret’ for getting great results with a Raised Bed garden (amazon book) or indeed any kind of container garden, is to use very little or zero % topsoil.

 There are a number of reasons for not including a lot of topsoil in a Raised Bed including the following.